xtremeandroid/Question-Bank-Solver-Python-and-ChatGPT/README.md

 pip install tkinter customtkinter openai python-docx docx2pdf

-Get Your API Key from OpenAI Website and Copy it into "API KEY" section with ""
+Note : Make sure to Add OpenAI API Key Before Executing this program Get Your API Key from OpenAI Website and Copy it into "API KEY" section with " "

 # Screenshots